 After the course withdrawal deadline, a student may drop a course only in cases of extreme and unavoidable emergency as determined by the student's academic dean.
 Unacceptable reasons for late withdrawal include dissatisfaction over an expected grade or a change in a student's degree program or major.
-In no case may a class be dropped after the last regular class day in any semester, session, or term.
+The deadline to request for a late withdrawal is the last day of classes.
 Courses dropped after the course withdrawal deadline will still appear on the student's official transcript.
 The W mark will be recorded if the student is passing the course at the time of withdrawal; the F grade will be recorded if the student is failing.